anthonywong/chinese-ims-doc/index.rst

 However, many people stick to Cangjie because, once they have made the effort to learn it properly, it allows them to type much faster.

-In any case, the overwhelming majority uses version 3 of their input method of choice, with the rest using version 5.
+In any case, the overwhelming majority uses :ref:`version 3 <versions>` of their input method of choice, with the rest using :ref:`version 5 <versions>`.

 Implementations on most popular OSes
 ------------------------------------